dogweather/forkful/content/en/arduino/strings/interpolating-a-string.md

 ---
 date: 2024-01-20 17:50:13.004065-07:00
-description: String interpolation is mixing variables with text.
-Programmers do it to build strings on-the-fly, making output dynamic and readable.
+description: 'How to: Arduino doesn''t have built-in string interpolation, but you can get similar results with `sprintf()` or by concatenating strings and variables.'
 lastmod: '2024-03-13T22:45:00.309739-06:00'
 model: gpt-4-1106-preview
-summary: String interpolation is mixing variables with text.
+summary: Arduino doesn't have built-in string interpolation, but you can get similar results with `sprintf()` or by concatenating strings and variables.
 title: Interpolating a string
 weight: 8
 ---